jordanmoore753/Frontend-JavaScript/lesson6/notes/studying.md

 An **event** is an object that represents an occurrence.
 The event object contains information about what happened and where it happened.
 These properties can be accessed within an event listener.
 Browsers can trigger events as the page loads, when certain elements are clicked on, or when the browser performs an action required by a program.

+Events on the web are fired inside of the browser window.
+They are normally attached to specific items in the window: an element, a grouping of elements, the entire window, or the HTML document loaded in the tab.

 UIs (user interface) are event-driven by nature.
 A user must do something on the page for an event to occur.

 The entirety of the DOM content must load, however, before JavaScript can before the DOM can be interacted with through the UI and event firings.